Leatherman Skeletool CX Review

 Functions

-Among the tools this size, the Skeletool has fewer than half the features.
+Among multi-tools of this size, the Skeletool CX has fewer than half the features.
 However, each feature is useful and cleverly designed.
 It has just what you need in most day-to-day situations and nothing more.

-We do wish that Leatherman would "grow out of" their proprietary "squashed" bit configuration.
-It would change the form of all of their multi-tools very little to include a full-size, 1/4" bit driver, and it would greatly enhance each product's utility.
-We have said this for a while and they persist.
-We keep liking Leatherman products, despite the weird "solution without a problem" that their squashed bit driver provides.
+Though it makes more sense in the svelte Skeletool CX lineup, we wish Leatherman would grow out of their proprietary “squashed” bit configuration.
+It would change the form of their multi-tools very little to include a full-size, 1/4 inch bit driver and would greatly enhance each product's utility.

 Construction Quality

 There is a certain baseline quality to everything we review.
-We do not test crappy products.
-We scour the market and choose only the best of the best to evaluate.
-In addition to that, the manufacturers of multi-tools seem to take great pride in making good products.
-The Skeletool, coming from the most established multi-tool company around, is an excellent piece of equipment.
-We had no problems with construction quality nor durability.
+We scour the market and choose only the best to evaluate.
+In addition, the multi-tool manufacturers seem to take great pride in making good products.
+The Skeletool CX, coming from the most established multi-tool company, is an excellent piece of equipment.
+We had no problems with construction quality or durability.

 Ergonomics

-Because of its svelte feature set, the Skeletool has been optimized for ergonomics.
+Because of its svelte feature set, the Skeletool CX has been optimized for ergonomics.
 First, the main blade is large, well-oriented, and accessible with a smooth, modern one-thumb swipe.
-Next, in pliers mode, the handles are rounded and include a sliver of accenting carbon fiber.
-(The Skeletool is available in other versions in which the handle inset is plastic or metal).
-All of the other tools we tested, even those with nice rounded edges, have metal contact points.
-There is something subtly (completely in our heads?) more comfortable about non-metal rounded edges when squeezing pliers hard.
+In pliers mode, the handles are rounded, and the concave side is made from a nice matte plastic, which is a bit disappointing because this part used to be carbon fiber.
+The plastic edge feels nice in the hand, whereas the majority of other tools we tested, even those with nice rounded edges, have metal contact points.

 Portability

 The Skeletool CX is among the lightest full-size tools in our test, weighing just 5 ounces on our scale.
 Only tiny keychain tools are significantly lighter.
-Among the full-size award-winning tools, the next heaviest tool is 136% the weight of the Skeletool.
+Among the other full-size tools, the closest we get is still 136% the weight of the Skeletool CX.
 It is not even close.
-In scoring portability, weight and bulk are the primary considerations.
-The Skeletool gets an early lead.
+Weight and bulk are the primary considerations when scoring portability.
+The Skeletool CX gets an early lead in this regard.

-Next, we considered carry options.
-People may carry their tool loose in a pocket, in which case smooth edges are a primary concern.
-The Skeletool has a relatively smooth profile.
+Next, we considered carrying options.
+People may carry their tools loose in a pocket, in which case smooth edges are a primary concern.
+The Skeletool CX has a relatively smooth profile.
+However, it no longer comes with a sheath.

-Most will carry their Skeletool clipped to the inside of a pants pocket.
-The Skeletool has an excellent pocket clip for this method of carriage, which we love.
-It's how we choose to carry this tool, and find it to be very convenient.
-Lastly, some will carry their tool clipped to keys.
-The Skeletool has a carabiner style clip for this sort of portability.
-The options, size, and weight of the Skeletool combine to give it high scores regarding portability.
+Most will carry their Skeletool CX clipped to the inside of a pants pocket or onto a belt loop.
+This multi-tool has an excellent pocket clip, which we love.
+It's how we choose to carry this tool and find it to be a very convenient option.
+The clip is useful, however, if you prefer to keep your keys on a carabiner clipped to a belt loop and want your multi-tool to carry the same way.
+This option also allows you to clip it into a backpack loop easily.
+The options, size, and weight of the Skeletool CX combine to give it high scores regarding portability.